-In the event that you feel that you require some help in making your complaint we will do our best to try and assist you
+In the event that you feel that you require some help in making your complaint we will do our best to assist you

-- Natalie Board, or if she is unable to deal with the complaint personally, another partner in the firm will acknowledge your complaint within 7 working days of its receipt by us and will enclose a copy of this policy for you.
+- Natalie Board, or if she is unable to deal with the complaint personally another partner in the firm will acknowledge your complaint within 7 working days of receipt by us and will enclose a copy of this policy for you.

 - The complaints partner will open a new file in order to ensure that your complaint is dealt with as a matter in its own right.

-- The fee earner responsible for the matter that gave rise to your complaint will not review the matter for you in order to ensure impartiality.
+- The fee earner responsible for the matter that gave rise to your complaint will not review the matter in order to ensure impartiality.

 - We will seek to respond in full to your complaint within 28 days of the date upon which the complaint was received at our office.
 When we do so we will outline our findings in respect to the complaint and, if necessary, provide some proposals to you for putting matters right.

-- If after receiving the outcome in relation to your complaint you are still unhappy then you are able to request that the process be reviewed.
-If the Complaints Partner feels it appropriate to do so a request may be made to another partner to further review the matter for you.
+- If after receiving the outcome in relation to your complaint you are still unhappy then you are at liberty to request that the process be reviewed.
+If the Complaints Partner feels it appropriate to do so a request can be made to another partner to further review the matter for you.

 - After such a request for a further review we would aim to respond to you within 21 days with our response.